 Gooey black toothpaste may look a bit odd, but many people are raving about their charcoal toothpaste.
-It is believed to whiten teeth by removing the stains on the teeth surface, but does charcoal toothpaste work?
+Many users believe it whitens teeth by removing the stains on the teeth surface.
+But does charcoal toothpaste work?
 Is it safe to put in the mouth?
 Will it pose a threat when used in the long run?

-For more than 2000 years, the activated charcoal has been used for different health reasons, and the Romans used toothpaste that was based on charcoal powder.
-In the latter part of the century through today, activated charcoal is used in treating victims of poisoning.
+For more than 2000 years, the activated charcoal has been used for different health reasons, and the Romans used toothpaste charcoal-based powder.
+In the latter part of the century through today, activated charcoal has been used to treat victims of poisoning.
 That said, it’s important to research health products before trying them out to prevent potential counter effects.
 In this article, we will answer the most frequently asked questions about charcoal toothpaste.

-When talking about charcoal, the first thing that probably comes to mind is the gray rock that is used for grilling.
-The charcoal toothpaste is not made of that but from activated charcoal, commonly used in water filters that serve as “magnets” for unwanted particles such as dirt and oil that could be present in drinking water.
+When talking about charcoal, the first thing that probably comes to mind is the gray rock that’s used for grilling.
+The charcoal toothpaste is actually made from activated charcoal, commonly used in water filters.
+This form of charcoal serve as “magnets” for unwanted particles such as dirt and oil that sometimes present in drinking water.

 In relation to oral health, activated charcoal contains a processed form of carbon that has loads of tiny pores.
 These pores are believed to attract tartar, stains, and bacteria adhered to the surface of the teeth, helping to whiten them.
 Although no scientific research has proven the effectiveness of charcoal toothpaste, many users can give testimony about its efficacy.